powersync-ja/powersync-service/docs/compacting-operations.md

 This is a process that compacts all buckets, by iterating through all operations.
 This process can be run periodically, for example once a day, or after bulk data modifications.

 The process iterates through all operations in reverse order.
-This effectively processes one bucket at a time, in reverse order of operatoins.
+This effectively processes one bucket at a time, in reverse order of operations.

 We track each row we've seen in a bucket, along with the last PUT/REMOVE operation we've seen for the row.
 Whenever we see the same row again, we replace that operation with a MOVE operation, using the PUT/REMOVE op_id as the target.